 Happy National Ice Cream Day!
 Where Did Ice Cream Come From?

-There's nothing like creamy cool ice cream on a hot summer's day.
+There’s nothing like creamy cool ice cream on a hot summer’s day.
 Or any day, really!
-But did you ever wonder where it came from?
-In honor of Ice Cream Day we scoop up the history of this delicious frozen treat.
+Ever wonder where it came from?
+In honor of Ice Cream Day, the third Sunday in July, we thought we’d scoop up the history of this delicious frozen treat.

 Ice Cream Origins